 I imagine this first novena as an anxious and lonely one, but maybe that’s because I’ve been feeling a little anxious and lonely myself lately.
 We know from Scriptures that Jesus had ascended.
 Perhaps those he left behind felt, in many ways, orphaned and all alone.
 I’d imagine it took some eager souls to pray for nine days straight, as I often get tired after praying for only a few minutes – I hate to admit that but it’s true.

 So I often fortify my prayer time with St. Augustine’s wisdom: “A prayer sung is said twice.”
-And when I can’t sing, I hum or whistle (like one of Snow White’s Dwarfs, because they were really onto something there).
+And when I can’t sing, I hum or whistle (like one of).
 Also, it’s a great way to dispel the silence.
 So lately, at the stove or in the car, this classic hymn has been a consolation:

 Come, Holy Ghost, Creator blest,